 Biltwell People’s Champ 2020 / Final 6-Pack

 Please scroll through each of the builder’s latest descriptions and photos below, and dive deep into their Instagram feeds to determine your favorites.
-Use the poll at the bottom of this page to vote.
-You must pick six builders to complete the poll.
+You can also follow along on our social: @biltwell_peoples_champ and @biltwell

 James Alcorn (Fish)